Lee Kun-Hee, force behind Samsung’s rise, dies at 78

 Lee Kun-Hee had been hospitalized since May 2014 after suffering a heart attack and the younger Lee has run Samsung, the biggest company in South Korea.

-The Samsung statement says “all of us at Samsung will cherish his memory and are grateful for the journey we shared with him.”
+“All of us at Samsung will cherish his memory and are grateful for the journey we shared with him,” the Samsung statement said.
+“Our deepest sympathies are with his family, relatives and those nearest.
+His legacy will be everlasting.”

 Lee Kun-hee inherited control from his father and during his nearly 30 years of leadership, Samsung Electronics Co. became a global brand and the world’s largest maker of smartphones, televisions and memory chips.
 Samsung sells Galaxy phones while also making the screens and microchips that power its rivals, Apple’s iPhones and Google Android phones.